Skip to main content

 Philips Sonicare 9900 Prestige

-The Philips Sonicare 9900 Prestige is a lux-looking, faux-gold accented device with a pleather-covered charging case, a bespoke charging base, and a microfiber cloth to keep it all looking clean.
+The Philips Sonicare 9900 Prestige is a lux-looking, faux-gold accented rechargeable electric toothbrush with a pleather-covered charging case, a bespoke charging base, and a microfiber cloth to keep it all looking clean.

 The app also asked each time we signed on if we had changed the brush head, and insisted that only the 9900 be recharged with its included charger.
-It took a couple of uses before our tester realized that the app was reacting to another toothbrush charger in the bathroom.
+It took a couple of uses before our tester realized that the app was reacting to the presence of another electric toothbrush charger in the bathroom.

 When using the 9900 with the app on, the toothbrush is very sensitive to movement and directs for minimal movement.
 The preferred use indicated by the app is that you hold the brush against your teeth rather than brushing back and forth.
 Considering the poor results from the plaque test, Philips might want to reconsider this recommendation.